Member Center: Register | Log in

 OVERVIEW

-Dr. Sapadin is a clinical psychologist, author, columnist, educator and motivational speaker.
+Dr. Sapadin is a success coach, psychologist, author, columnist, educator and motivational speaker.
 Her expertise is teaching people how to master debilitating fear, anxiety, procrastination and other self-defeating patterns of behavior.
 She also specializes in enriching relationships and enhancing self-confidence.

 PUBLICATIONS